samudralajeevanalakshmi2001/hackerrankcode/README.md

 # hackerrankcode

-print the helloworld using the python code
-#day0 code of 30days of python code tutorial
+codes for 30days of python tutorial in HACKERRANK!!!